 September 2013 Senior Activity Calendar

 This calendar contains fun and unique September activity ideas.
 Each day has four different activities that you can easily add to your existing senior activity calendar.
 For every Sunday and Thursday, find interesting arts and crafts for senior citizens that are easy to make.
 In addition, each afternoon contains a fun and unique afternoon social idea for your residents.
-There are also, when needed, links throughout the activity descriptions (found below the activity calendar) to third-party sites that give detailed instructions on how to complete the activities.

 Performing Arts Day

 - National Hispanic Heritage Month (September 15 - October 15)